Kumaravel187/color-flipper/readme.md

 # Simple Color Generator Project

 This project consists of two types of color generator projects.
 One uses inbuilt CSS colors from an object, and the other is a random hex color generator.
+Feel free to use this repo :)

 ## Getting Started